-C‑673/16: An EU (same-sex) love story
+Case 673/16: An EU (same-sex) love story

-When Adrian Coman and Clai Hamilton went out on their first date in New York one June day 16 years ago, little did they know that their love story would end in a happy day for gay rights in Europe.
+When Adrian Coman and Clai Hamilton went out on their first date in New York 16 years ago, little did they know that their love story would end in a happy day for gay rights in Europe.

 But from Tuesday (5 June), the six EU countries that do not recognise same-sex spouses' immigration rights will be forced to do so in line with an EU Court of Justice ruling on C‑673/16, in what became the Coman-Hamilton case.